4.1: Departmental Review

 Duration and timing of reviews

-18. Where a department has educational provision across the University's two campuses, the review team will spend one day at Durham City and the other day at Queen's Campus.
+19. Where a department has educational provision across the University's two campuses, the review team may spend one day at Durham City and the other day at Queen's Campus.

 Relationship between Departmental Review and the annual planning process